HANDMADE MATTERS:

 BARN STUDIO: The workshop will take place on Katrina’s personal property—the barn is just a stone’s throw across the driveway from her family farmhouse.
 The studio is the original carriage barn, now fully-renovated and temperature controlled while maintaining so much original charm.
 The studio has an uneven concrete floor, surrounding gravel driveway, and relatively-level surrounding yard and gardens.
 Parking is onsite.
 To access the bathroom, students will go up three stairs into the family farmhouse.

-You can see more of Cara’s work on her website on her Calyx Studios website and on Instagram.
+You can see more of Maura’s work on her website and on Instagram.

 Accommodations